syd711/vpin-extensions/README.md

 *Samples generated with the highscore card generator.*

-Additionally, the service runner provides the generation of a global highscore card which includes multiple tables.
+Additionally, the service instance provides the generation of a global highscore card which includes multiple tables.
-This overlay can be opend via configurable shortcut.
+This overlay can be opend with a configurable shortcut while playing.

 <img src="./documentation/screen-overlay-1.png" width="800">